-If you love a song on Spotify and want to explore something similar, there’s a smart way to do it: Autoplay.
-With this feature, you can easily discover new music inspired by the song or playlist you’re playing.
-It’s a convenient way to keep the music going without searching around.
-If you want more direct control over your music, you can turn Autoplay off.
-Follow this guide to learn how to enable or disable it on Spotify.
+If you love a song or playlist on Spotify and want to explore something similar, Autoplay is a convenient way to keep the music going without searching around.
+It recommends new music inspired by what you’re playing.
+However, songs recommended by Autoplay may not always align with your taste.
+If you want more control over your music, you can easily turn it off.
+Follow this guide to learn how to enable or disable Autoplay on Spotify.

 Related: Simple Steps to Enable and Disable Autoplay in Apple Music

-When you finish listening to a playlist, album, or selected songs, Spotify Autoplay will add a series of recommended tracks to your playing queue.
-These songs will play automatically with a seamless transition.
+When you finish listening to a playlist, album, or selected songs, Spotify Autoplay will automatically add and play recommended tracks to your playing queue.
+These songs are chosen by Spotify algorithms based on your listening history, genre you were playing, songs popularity, and more.

 Smart Shuffle and Autoplay are two Spotify features to add recommendations to your listening session.
 Both play uninterrupted music on Spotify but with different highlights.